DataDink/mvw/README.md

 *The only real missing piece to the DOM is a good method for declaratively binding it to a model*
 <img src="Problem.jpg" style="width: 50%;" />

-*This came out unintentionally similar to vue, but differs in that it tries to keep/continue with existing web patterns and leverages prototype extensions*
+*Note: This came out unintentionally similar to vue, but differs in that it tries to keep/continue with existing web patterns and leverages prototype extensions*

 # Examples
 ## Basics